Simple tips for creating a less toxic, healthy home at no cost to you.

 Open the windows

 Indoor air can be surprisingly unhealthy due to vapors and fumes in everything from furniture and carpets to perfumes and cleaning products, so allow fresh air to circulate into your home whenever possible.
-Try opening up windows and doors on opposite sides of the house to get air moving up, down and all around.
+Do as much as you can to air out your home – try opening up windows and doors on opposite sides of the house to get air moving up, down and all around.

 Stop microwaving plastic